kuu/related-api-demo/README.md

   },
   "api": {
     "key": "Your Ooyala API Key",
-    "secret": "Your Ooyala API Secret"
+    "secret": "Your Ooyala API Secret",
-  },
+    "accountSecret": "Your Account Secret Key (for using Account Token API)" },
   "player": {
     "pcode": "Provider Code (Left part of the api key)",